 An expert on the ‘Science of Architecture’ is consulted to eliminate any defect from the construction by pleasing ‘Vastru Purush’, powerful spirit that protects the building!

 Vastru Pooja holds the utmost importance and is carried out in several ways as the budget permits.
 This deeply-rooted tradition ascertains that the house is absolutely free from any negative vitality.

 What’s more, you may wonder?
 This ritual is also believed to shower the house with happiness, prosperity, and stability.
 This is why you’ll hardly find any Indian who has moved into a new abode without performing Vastru Pooja.

 Fire is one of the five elements of nature and is considered pious all over the world.
-Similarly, in India a grand fire ritual is hosted on the threshold of house to dispel negative energies.
+Similarly, in India, a grand fire ritual is hosted on the threshold of the house to dispel negative energies.
 The legend claims that the blazing flame produced takes in all the malignant forces.